UST-QuAntiL/nisq-analyzer-content/prioritization-based-on-learned-weights/README.md

 11. As soon as the analysis result is returned, a "Sensitivity Analysis Result" button appears.
     ![alt text](./pictures/sensitivity-analysis-result.png "sensitivity analysis result button")

-12. By clicking on this button, a new window opens, showing a plot visualizing the analysis result.
+12. By clicking on this button, a new window opens, showing a plot that visualizes the analysis result.
     ![alt text](./pictures/sensitivity-analysis-plot.png "sensitivity analysis plot")

 ### 4. Stop the environment